The newly refurbished PPC Hairdressing salon

 We would like to thank all our guests for joining us to celebrate the season’s festivities, this include the Mayor, Cllr Will Pascall and the Mayoress, Cllr Sarah Addenbrooke, Emma Dent Cord MP, Prof Ian Hall (Patron).
 We also had representative from RBKC Adult Social Care, Westway Trust, St Helen’s Church, Age UK, Notting Hill Methodist Trust, Lion Club, Local CAB, NHS, Fareshare, Kensington Temple, Embassies of Antigua & Barbuda, Dominica, Jamaica, St Vincent & The Grenadines and Local Counsellors.

 If you know anyone over 55 who would benefit from joining the Pepper Pot Centre or would like to volunteer, email reception at email@example.com call on 020 8968 6940.

 Pepper Pot web training day

 Donika Krasteva the website development trainer putting Pepper Pot centre staff and volunteers trough their lesson on a Saturday training day at the centre.
 On the day the staff learned how to build a simple website with text and photos.
 In the future the centre wants to run more training for elderly people and children attending local Primary schools.

 The Pepper Pot Centre organised a number of events to celebrate Black History month, including a performance by members of EBONY Steel band

 Diane Abbott MP visits Pepper Pot Centre

 Diane Abbott MP, The Shadow Home Secretary and Emma Dent Coad the MP for Kensington Chelsea council visit Pepper Pot centre for lunch.
-The visit provided members with a great opportunity for our members to ask these labour politicians about issues that concerned them like the NHS, inheritance tax etc. Diane was very impressed with the work of the centre and promised to come again after the election.
+The visit provided members with a great opportunity to ask these labour politicians about issues that concerned them like the NHS, inheritance tax etc. Diane Abbott was very impressed with the work of the centre and promised to come again after the election.